 I keep hearing human resources is there to help the employee.
 And it should be that way, right?
 I would imagine that the individuals in human resources are passionate about helping people get ahead in their careers, although I've come to learn over the years that human resources exists to help the company get ahead.
 Now this is not always the case, although it seems to be the case in most large companies.
 I personally have become friends with many HR representatives at companies within small or mid-size companies, and many HR people DO care about people and their careers.
 Although, fair warning, be very careful talking to HR, and if you can help it, never get on their radar.
 They can be very dangerous.
 I recently read in an article that informs us to contact HR if we are having problems with our job.
-This is crazy talk people, and I'm sure many of you are aware of it.
+This is crazy talk people, and I'm sure many of you are aware of it."Are long hours conflicting with child care?
+Ask about flex time.
+If you need more training, find out how you can get that.
+Is a position less glamorous than you thought?
+Ask for some additional, more compelling responsibilities."

 the New Job Is a Letdown - hotjobs